 GAO urges Congress to "fundamentally" change USPS model

+As the US Senate pulls together a bipartisan bill to “rescue” the US Postal Service, the Government Accountability Office (GAO) has issued a brief new report urging it to “fundamentally change” the USPS business model.
 The GAO was responding to last month’s request from Senator Joseph Lieberman, chairman of the Senate committee drawing up postal reform legislation, for details on trends in US mail volumes and possible responses.

 Issuing its findings publicly yesterday, the GAO said USPS revenues would continue to decline as First Class Mail volumes are expected to drop 7% a year through 2020.

 The USPS is already staring insolvency down the barrel, recording a $10bn net loss for the 12 months up to the end of September 2011.

 In its latest report, the GAO predicted that mail volumes would fall from the 171m pieces seen in 2010 to just 127m in 2020, and the USPS revenues would fall over the same span from $67bn to $59bn.